harshadk13/Data_Warehouses/README.md

 ### Architecture:
 - **Storage:** Typically built on scalable distributed storage systems like Hadoop Distributed File System (HDFS), AWS S3, or Azure Data Lake Storage.
-- **Data Ingestion:** Supports batch and real-time data ingestion from diverse sources with minimal transformation.
+- **Data Ingestion:** Supports batch and real time data ingestion from diverse sources with minimal transformation.
-- **Schema-on-Read:** Data is stored as-is and schema applied at the time of analysis.
+- **Schema on Read:** Data is stored as-is and schema applied at the time of analysis.
 - **Tools and Technologies:** Utilizes frameworks like Apache Spark, Apache Hadoop, and various big data processing tools.

 ### Usage Scenarios: